u6013779/exerVSchSillyCIAp2/README.md

 * 05:39 Push changes to your new branch to GitHub
 * 06:12 Make a pull request from your new branch to the main branch
 * 07:26 Switch which branch is serving the site

+## Assignment Demo

+I recorded myself working on this assignment.
+Feel free to follow along. https://youtu.be/ekY4UR_NWEI